 News Media Monitoring vs. Social Media Monitoring vs. Broadcast Media Monitoring Services

 If you want to monitor your Brand’s reputation, you should be listening to coverage in the news media, what people are saying on social media, and what’s being broadcast on television and cable news media.

 That’s a lot of ground to cover.
-You need to monitor news, social and broadcast because all three channels impact your reputation.
+You need to monitor news, social and broadcasts because all three channels impact your reputation.

 So the major players in the news media monitoring category resell their feeds to the social media monitoring and the broadcast media monitoring services.
-And the broadcast media monitoring services resale their feeds to the social media monitoring and the news media monitoring service providers.
+The broadcast media monitoring services resale their feeds to the social media monitoring and the news media monitoring service providers.

 Nearly all social media monitoring and news media monitoring service providers white label and resell the TVEyes service when it comes to monitoring video.

 What they don’t tell you though is that none of the partners that offer broadcast media monitoring coverage through reseller agreements with TVEyes allow for downloading of broadcast coverage.

 So while you can view them inside their platform, the downloading of video clips is only available to clients with a TVEyes subscription.

 How the TVEyes Media Monitoring Suite came to be